-Shelters: Painting Places that House Our Hearts with Mary Gregory
+Shelters: Painting the Places that House our Hearts

 Join Mary Gregory for her first course here at the Jeanne Oliver Creative Network!
 If home is your happy place, if buildings of all kinds make you happy, join Mary in this structure-painting course.